ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

-In our project, we implemented monitoring for our deployed model, focusing mosly on data drifting and a little on system performance.
+In our project, we implemented monitoring for our deployed model, focusing mostly on data drifting and a little on system performance.
 We used Evidently AI for data monitoring, particularly for tracking data drifting.
 This allowed us to monitor changes in data distribution, ensuring our model's ongoing accuracy with new data.
 Over time, we could have used our data drifting reports to proactively maintain the model performance for evolving data patterns.
-For system monitoring, we loosely experimented with setting up Google Cloud Storage alerts and Service Level Objectives (SLOs).
+For system monitoring (telemetry), we loosely experimented with setting up Google Cloud Storage alerts and Service Level Objectives (SLOs).
 Over time the alerts would have kept us informed of critical events or anomalies in our data storage system, enabling quick responses to potential issues.
 The key would have been to balance making the right amount of alerts of the most critical issues.
 For longterm health of our application it would be a good idea to do at least more system monitoring.

 ### Question 24